hosseinoliabak/cisco/switching/06_2_aaa_dot1x.md

 # IEEE 802.1X
 Port-based Network Access Control (PNAC)

-**Scenario:** If a PC is connected to a switch first authenticate then bring the port up.
+**Scenario:** If a PC is connected to a switch first authenticate then bring the port up/up.

 * 802.1X also involves three parties:
   * Authentication server: RADIUS